 Most major on-line hotel providers will display over one hundred results for places to stay in Niagara Falls.
 When in fact they include just about every hotel within a thirty mile radius.
 To make your life easier we display only hotels within the city limits.
 We’ve also left out a few properties that have consistently poor reputations.
 Remember too that if it’s not listed on our “Fallsview Hotels” page then it does not offer a view of the falls.
 ALL FALLSVIEW HOTELS ARE LOCATED IN NIAGARA FALLS CANADA.

 The photo below displays the USA on the top of the image.

 Before you reserve your hotel room please look over our hotel and attractions map below.
 The map displays all the hotels which we consider to be within a comfortable walking distance to the falls.
-To give you some perspective on walking distances it is 1.6 kilometers or 1 mile from the Rainbow Bridge to Table Rock in Niagara Falls Canada.
+To give you some perspective on walking distances it is 1.6 kilometers or 1 mile from the Rainbow Bridge to the brink of the Canadian Horseshoe Falls in Niagara Falls Canada.
 Parking is very limited on the Canadian side and there is no parking near the center of Queen Victoria Park.

 On the US side it’s almost 3/4 miles or 1 Kilometer from the Seneca Casino to the brink of the American Falls at Prospect Point Park.